adoptium/infrastructure/ansible/README.md

 # Running via Vagrant and VirtualBox

-We have some automation for running under Vagrant which we use to validate playbook changes befor they are merged.
+We have some automation for running under Vagrant which we use to validate playbook changes before they are merged.
 See the [pbTestScripts](pbTestScripts/) folder for more info.
 The scripts from there are run on jenkins in the [VagrantPlaybookCheck](https://ci.adoptopenjdk.net/view/Tooling/job/VagrantPlaybookCheck/) job

+Any additional help in setting up Vagrant with Virtualbox can be found [here](https://www.vagrantup.com/intro/getting-started/index.html)

 ## Vagrant setup guide - macOS